This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Instructions

-- While the corn is cooking, combine mayonnaise, yogurt, lime juice, garlic and cayenne pepper in a serving dish.
+- Combine mayonnaise, sour cream, lime juice, garlic, and cayenne pepper in a small bowl.

-- Sprinkle with garnish, if using, and enjoy!
+- Sprinkle with chopped cilantro, parsley or Tajin, and enjoy!

 Heck yes!
 Looks delicious!!!